June 1-30, 2021 – Join One or More Free Virtual Events!

 Speaker: Simon Whitfield

-CMHF National Champion, Four-time Olympian, and Co-founder Relentless Pursuit Partners
+CMHF Champion, four-time Olympian, and co-founder Relentless Pursuit Partners

 Simon Whitfield is a four-time Olympian, gold medalist, silver medalist, and the all-time most decorated triathlete in Canada.
 Since retirement, he has continued as an ambassador and mentor for aspiring triathletes.
 Simon also co-founded an investment and consulting business known as Relentless Pursuit Partners—working with entrepreneurs and companies that promote, enhance and maintain optimum health and an active lifestyle.